 This bill would add section 89519.3 to the Education Code and would grant leaves of absence to "employees" of California State University (as defined in Government Code section 3562).
 Employees would be entitled to a leave of absence with pay for one semester of an academic year, or an equivalent duration, in a one-year period commencing on the date leave is first taken, following the birth of a child or placement of a child with an employee for adoption or foster care.
 The leave would be required to be taken without interruption unless otherwise agreed to by mutual consent between the employee and an appropriate administrator, and only working days will be charged against the leave of absence.
 (This bill is similar to AB 2464, which was vetoed in 2022).

-Status: Passed the Assembly with bipartisan support and is pending in the Senate.
+Status: Passed the Assembly with bipartisan support and has passed the Senate Labor Committee and has passed the Senate Education Committee and is pending in the Senate Appropriations Committee.

 Public Sector Employee Support for Labor Disputes (AB 504)